weskempa-liferay/liferay-openai-demo-wizard/README.md

-# Liferay OpenAI Demo Wizard Project
+# Liferay OpenAI Demo Content Wizard Project

 Using this application you can quickly configure content for Liferay demo purposes.
 It uses Open AI's API, Liferay's APIs, and Next.js